kriszyp/lmdb-js/README.md

 ### Full Prebuild Script
 This package includes an NPM executable to download all the prebuilds for all OS/architectures.
 This can be useful if you are building a full set of files/artifacts to be run on different machines.
-This requires the `prebuildify-ci` package and can be run with `npm exec download-lmdb-prebuilds` or adding something like this to your package.json:
+This requires installing the `prebuildify-ci ` package (globally is recommended) and adding something like this to your package.json:
 ```
 {
     "dependencies": {
         "lmdb": "2.6.0"
-    },
-    "devDependencies": {
-        "prebuildify-ci": "^1.0.5"
     },
     "scripts": {
         "download-lmdb-prebuilds": "download-lmdb-prebuilds"